cipherboy/fa/docs/dfa.md

 After the `length` field comes the 8-byte integer value denoting the number of elements in the alphabet.
 Implementations use this value to determine the size of the alphabet letter identifier field.
+Note that its exact purpose depends on which algorithm specifier is present.

 ##### Empty Alphabet Specifier (`alphabet-spec-empty`)

-When dealing with reserved spec values which don't require custom data but which do require, give an empty alphabet specifier.
+Some usages of reserved alphabet spec values don't require custom data but do require an Alphabet Specifier.
+In this case, give an empty alphabet specifier.
 This is done by specifying a `length` field with value 8 and a `num-elem` of value 0.
+This means that there is no `data` field.

 ##### Bounded Range Alphabet Specifier (`alphabet-spec-bounded`)